 Section Purpose of Appointment Proper Officer 114, 115 and 115B Responsibility for Chief Financial Officer Reports.
-Director of Finance 116(1) Responsibility for notifying the external auditor of arrangements for a meeting to consider a report from the "Chief Financial Officer" (under section 114 and 115 above).
-Responsibility to notify the external auditor of decisions made at such a meeting.
-Risk and Governance Manager
+Executive Director for Resources 116(1) Notify the external auditor of a meeting (and decisions made at such a meeting)to consider a report from the Chief Financial Officer (under section 114 and 115 above).
+Executive Director of Resources